Microservice Versioning for Indispensable Clarity

 What is a Microservice?

-Let’s start from the top.
+Before we get to microservice version management, let’s start from the top.
 What is a microservice and how do we decompose a monolithic application into Services?
-I like how Chris Richardson of CloudFoundry fame defines a Service:
+Here’s how Chris Richardson of CloudFoundry fame defines a Service:

 - A service should implement a small set of strongly related functions;